Radiative Feedback in Population III Protostellar Growth: HI Shielding \& HII Region Trapping: Discussion Conclusion

 \subsection{Resolution}

+A caveat to this work is that the H\,\textsc{i} shielding in the simulations is controlled by unresolved structure.
+In the non-fragmenting runs, the innermost cells lying within the sink-accretion radius provide the high H\,\textsc{i} column that shields the LW radiation.
+Removing these innermost cells would typically lower the H\,\textsc{i} column by several orders of magnitude.
+We nevertheless expect H\,\textsc{i} shielding to remain important at higher resolution for two reasons.
+First, we expect high columns at higher resolution.
+For instance, the simulations of \citet{Jaura_22} have a resolution of 1 AU and column densities of $N_{\rm HI} \sim 10^{25}\,\mathrm{cm}^{-2}$.
+Second, because the innermost gas is expected to be subsonic, it is unlikely to develop low-column channels through which LW radiation can escape.
+Thus, while unresolved structure provides the H\,\textsc{i} shielding in this work, we expect its impact to remain important at higher resolution.

-Numerical resolution is known to have an impact on the dynamics and sizes of Pop III star formation.
-Higher resolution allows finer and sharper density structures to develop, promoting fragmentation of the protostellar disk.
+The fragmentation of the disk and mass of the stars is also resolution dependent.
+Higher resolution promotes fragmentation by creating finer and sharper density structures.
 This typically results in a larger number of lower-mass sinks, while leaving the total mass accreted into sinks largely unchanged \citep[e.g.,][]{Prole_22,Park_23,Sugimura_23}.
 In contrast, in simulations where the cloud is restricted to forming a single sink, higher resolution can lead to more efficient transport of mass and angular momentum, thereby increasing the final stellar mass \citep{Hosokawa_16}.\footnote{We note that resolution is not solely determined by the maximum refinement level; the number of resolution elements maintained at that level is equally critical.
-A useful metric is the number of cells per Jeans length, which measures how well gravitational collapse is resolved.} The disk-to-star mass ratio has also been shown to depend on resolution \citep[e.g.,][]{Kimura_21}.
+A useful metric is the number of cells per Jeans length, which measures how well gravitational collapse is resolved.} The disk-to-stellar mass ratio has also been shown to depend on resolution \citep[e.g.,][]{Kimura_21}.
 Consistent with these trends, increasing the maximum spatial resolution in our Fiducial run from $\Delta x = 30\,\mathrm{AU}$ to $\Delta x = 7.5\,\mathrm{AU}$ leads to disk fragmentation \citep{Sharda_25}.
 Because fragmentation alters the disk geometry and density structure near the protostar, such resolution dependent changes may also influence the expansion of the H\,\textsc{ii} region.

 The morphology and confinement of the H\,\textsc{ii} region may be further influenced by numerical resolution.
 First, the Str\"omgren radius in our simulations is only marginally resolved, which may affect the strength and spatial coupling of EUV feedback \citep[e.g.,][]{Susa_13,Stacy_16}.
 Higher-resolution simulations will be required to test convergence and determine whether confinement persists under improved resolution.
 Second, because the vertical scale height of the inner disk is not resolved, the peak gas density in the immediate vicinity of the protostar may not be accurately captured, leading to uncertainties in the column density encountered by ionizing photons along polar directions and in the local recombination time, $t_{\rm rec} = (\alpha_{\rm B} n_e)^{-1}$.
 At the same time, numerical averaging may artificially smooth the vertical density structure of the disk.
 Such effects may alter both the replenishment of dense gas near the sink and the efficacy of low-density escape channels, influencing the confinement of the H\,\textsc{ii} region.